 So, the present value of annuity will be calculated as $ 12,500 * 5.019 = $ 62738.

-By comparing the above two option calculated we came to the conclusion that the present value in case of buying by taking tax shield is lower than the lease option.
+By comparing the above two options calculated we came to the conclusion that the present value in case of buying by taking a tax shield is lower than the lease option.

 Therefore it is advisable to go for the buying option (go for lower expense)

 Tax Shield for Individuals

-One of the best illustration of tax shield strategy for an Individual is to acquire a home with a mortgage or loan.
-The interest expenses associated with the mortgage or loan is tax deductible, which then offset against the taxable income of the person, resulting in a significant reduction in his or her tax liability.
-The ability to use housing loan as a tax shield is a major benefit for middle-class people whose houses are major components of their net worth.
-It also makes beneficiary to those who are interested in purchasing of the house, by providing a specific tax benefit to the borrower.
+One of the best illustrations of the tax shield strategy for an Individual is to acquire a home with a mortgage or loan.
+The interest expenses associated with the mortgage or loan is tax-deductible, which then offset against the taxable income of the person, resulting in a significant reduction in his or her tax liability.
+The ability to use a housing loan as a tax shield is a major benefit for middle-class people whose houses are major components of their net worth.
+It also makes beneficiary to those who are interested in purchasing the house, by providing a specific tax benefit to the borrower.

 Tax Shield Example for Individual

-Suppose a cash outflow, interest or salary expenses, is $ 1,000/- and rate of income tax is 30 percent.
+Suppose a cash outflow, interest or salary expenses, is $ 1,000/- and the rate of income tax is 30 percent.
 So the cash outflow which will consider for discounting would be

 $ 700/- i.e. $ 1000* (100-30) %.

 - Tax shield on Medical expenditure- The taxpayers who have paid more in medical expenses than covered by the standard deduction can choose to itemize in order to gain a huge tax shield.

 - Tax shield on Charity- Charitable giving can also lower a taxpayer’s obligations.
-In the manner to qualify, the taxpayer must use itemised deductions on his tax return.
+In the manner to qualify, the taxpayer must use itemized deductions on his tax return.

-Finally, we conclude on account of above-stated cases that tax shield can be utilised as a valuable option for effective evaluation of cash flow, financing etc. activities.
+Finally, we conclude on account of the above-stated cases that tax shield can be utilized as a valuable option for effective evaluation of cash flow, financing, etc. activities.